 The financial plan section is where we will include the financial forecast we talked about earlier in this guide.

-Now that you have a clear idea of the content of an airplanes leasing company business plan, let's look at some of the tools you can use to create yours.
+Now that you have a clear idea of the content of an airplane leasing company business plan, let's look at some of the tools you can use to create yours.

-What tool should I use to write my airplanes leasing company's business plan?
+What tool should I use to write my airplane leasing company's business plan?

-In this section, we will be reviewing the two main solutions for creating an airplanes leasing company business plan:
+In this section, we will be reviewing the two main solutions for creating an airplane leasing company business plan: